json-schema-org/community/current-work/README.md

 #### How should the file be updated?

-Initially, only those who are actively contributing should look at add items to the list.
+Initially, it's expected that only those who are actively contributing should look at add add items to the list.
 To add items to the list, either make commits directly, or make a PR and then nudge someone to approve it.
 If you'd like permission to commit to the repo, please do ask.